aridjayarecipes/cutesrecipes.web.app/content/post/2185-recipe-of-super-quick-homemade-vickys-individual-plum-jam-tarts-gf-df-ef-sf-nf.md

 recipeinstructions:
 - "Preheat the oven to gas 6 / 200C / 400°F and lightly grease a 12 hole muffin tin"
 - "Mix the flour, gum, sugar and baking powder together"
-- "Cut in the butter until you make &#39;crumbs&#39;"
+- "Cut in the butter until you make 'crumbs'"
 - "Divide the crumbs between the muffin tin holes and press in really well to make the bases"
 - "Place half a plum on top of each base, cut side down.
-Don&#39;t bother peeling it as the skin will come away in the oven"
+Don't bother peeling it as the skin will come away in the oven"
 - "Mix the sugar and cinnamon together and top each tart generously with the mixture"
 - "Bake for 40 minutes then remove the plum skins and ease the tarts out of the tin with a fork.
 The plums will have reduced down and mixed with the sugar to form jam with a very soft fruit on top"
 - "Serve with hot custard  https://cookpad.com/us/recipes/332987-vickys-vanilla-custard-gluten-dairy-egg-soy-nut-free"